out-of-cheese-error/gooseberry/CONTRIBUTING.md

 * More flexible tagging behavior.
 Now the user has to specify each tag one at a time for a set of filtered annotations.
 May make sense to have an interactive window with multiple selections and tagging on the fly.
 (Hard)
 * Have a fixed set of Gooseberry-specific tags (in an enum or a separate module).
-Currently there's the `IGNORE_TAG` and `EMPTY_TAG` but it could be possible to have a more flexible linking system with `gooseberry_from:id_to:id` etc. ([Issue #2](https://github.com/out-of-cheese-error/gooseberry/issues/2): question)
+Currently there's the `EMPTY_TAG` but it could be possible to have a more flexible linking system with `gooseberry_from:id_to:id` etc. ([Issue #2](https://github.com/out-of-cheese-error/gooseberry/issues/2): question)
 * Thoroughly test tagging functionality on edge-cases (no tags, tag exists, tag doesn't exist, tag is changed on Hypothesis but not synced etc.) ([Issue #1](https://github.com/out-of-cheese-error/gooseberry/issues/1): medium)